 Hemp and Marijuana are two different species of cannabis plant.
 THC and CBD are found in both hemp plant and marijuana but in different concentrations.
 THC is found in abundance in marijuana.
 This is the reason why it is cultivated.
 Hemp, on the other hand, has a higher concentration of CBD while the concentration of THC in hemp is minimal (as low as 0.3%).

-3. CBD Is Legal Under Law While THC Is Not:
+3. CBD Is Legal Under UK Law While THC Is Not:

 In the United Kingdom, THC is prohibited under the Controlled Substances Act and is considered as a controlled substance, therefore, it is prohibited.
 However, CBD is not listed under the Controlled Substances Act since it is not derived from Marijuana and is not considered as illegal.
 You need to understand that THC extracted from Marijuana is illegal whereas CBD oil that is extracted from Hemp plant is considered legal under federal laws.
 You can legally access hemp derived CBD in the United Kingdom.